 What Kind of Job Security Can You Expect?

 Because ESL teachers help immigrants to effectively communicate and thrive in our country, there will always be high demand for these professionals.
-Also, ESL teachers are often hired to work in foreign countries teaching students English as a second language.
+Also, there are plenty of opportunities in other countries as well.
+ESL teachers are often hired to work in foreign countries teaching students English as a second language.
+If you’re someone interested in meeting new people and going to new places, this should be worth considering.

-Math majors learn multiple mathematics disciplinaries.
+Math majors learn multiple mathematics disciplines.
 You will grow and refine your skills in algebra, calculus, trigonometry, finite math, and statistics, as well as learn how to use these new skills to develop complex algorithms, predict and avoid risk and analyze big data to help businesses identify meaningful insights.
 Of course, many graduates will choose to share their passion for math with others by teaching math for a living.
+It’s an exciting and fruitful field.

 Career & Salary Outlook